Affiliate links on Android Authority may earn us a commission. Learn more.

 It's hard not to steer more casual users towards Fitbit, while people interested in more advanced features will want to check out Garmin's lineup.

-That’s not to say Garmin should be counted out for more casual users either.
-The vivosmart 5 is a good entry-level tracker if you need a Fitbit alternative but it’s a little pricey.
-Garmin shines with its GPS watches.
-Seriously, there’s something in Garmin’s lineup for all types of advanced users.
-Plus, Garmin’s app gives you as much information — graphs, charts, you name it — as it possibly can after each workout.
+That’s not to say Garmin should be counted out for more casual users, either.
+A few Garmin devices make great entry-level devices if you need a Fitbit alternative, but they can also be pricey.
+Garmin shines in its GPS watches.
+There’s something in Garmin’s lineup for all types of advanced users, and Garmin’s app gives you as much information — graphs, charts, you name it — as it possibly can after every workout.
 If you want to go all-in on fitness tracking and need those minute details, we’d suggest Garmin.

-The Pixel Watch, on the other hand, is a different animal.
-Google’s first-ever smartwatch isn’t without its shortcomings, but it is a decent start for a promising lineup.
-For the most robust smartwatch experience plus some Fitbit integration, the Pixel Watch is your best bet.
-It’s also worth keeping an eye on how the Fitbit experience does or doesn’t change under Google’s umbrella.
+The Pixel Watch lineup, on the other hand, is a different animal.
+Google’s smartwatches aren’t without shortcomings (namely battery life), but the newest model is a promising device.
+For the most robust smartwatch experience plus Fitbit integration, the Pixel Watch 3 is your best bet.
+Its the best Wear OS watch available.

 Whichever ecosystem you choose, we think you’ll be just fine.
 Both Fitbit and Garmin offer a wide range of devices that should have no problem suiting most people’s needs.